mfsiat/Udemy-Angular-Course/README.md

 ```

 - But to write good codes we need to place the interface separately
 - We can create a model folder and place our interface on there

+### How to create a component manually

+- we can use the cli to create component manually

+  > ng g c components/users --spec=false

+- here g stands for genarate c for component and --spec=false for not creating the .spec files.